AlexMilanor/imgFolder_tools/doc/roadmap.md

 # Roadmap

-Since this was a simple project I created when entering data science to help me with something specific, it is missing lots of stuff.
+Since this was a simple project I created when entering data science to help me with something specific, it was missing lots of stuff.
 Also, I spent 90% of the time messing around and having fun with adding noise to images and checking for duplicates while reflecting what it meant for two images to be "duplicates".
 My concept of fun is kinda weird.<br>

 The main problems here were that:
 - [x] The code structure leaves MUCH to be desired. (starting work on it).
 - [x] Missing a requirements.txt file (added environment.yml).
 - [x] The code doesn't follow any practices for object oriented programming development.
 Sorry Uncle Bob.
 (I'm trying.)
-- [x] It doesn't have documentation. (may someone - me - might need it)
+- [x] It doesn't have documentation. (maybe someone - me - might need it)
 - [x] It doesn't have unit tests. (now it does)

 Ok, it had barely anything.
 Maybe I can make it better today.
 Probably not, but what is keeping me from trying, right?